 If you’re new to Sunday Keys using the built-in headphone jack on your Mac to send your keyboard signal out to the sound board can be a fine place to start.
 You can use any number of simple adaptor cables plugged into the jack to get the signal out of your computer.
 Here's a link to an adaptor we recommend on Amazon.

 For some people, using an external audio interface can have real advantages over the built-in headphone jack.
 These benefits include separation from the system sounds of the Mac, more flexible audio output options, as well as the possibility for increased audio clarity and quality, and a decrease in latency which is the small delay between playing a key and hearing the note.
 The benefits you may receive from using an audio interface can vary based on the quality of the interface and the specifics of your sound system, but the good news is that there have never more high quality and affordable audio interface options.
-Click here to view some different options from brands we trust.

 Connecting most audio interfaces to Sunday Keys is really straightforward.
 Almost all modern audio interfaces are plug and play compatible with Mac over a USB cable:

 To see if your interface is ready to go straightaway after being plugged into your Mac, open Sunday Keys and then click “MainStage 3” from the toolbar, hover over the word “Preferences” and choose “Audio”.
 Here, you can designate MainStage’s Audio Output and Audio Input.

 Clicking on the the audio output will show you a list of all the connected audio devices you can choose.
 If your interface is plug and play with Mac, you’ll see it’s name in the list.
 When you select it, MainStage may take several seconds to switch the setting.
 Afterwards, you can test to see if the audio is now being sent out of your interface.